AnshulAndTaha/QuantumChaosSimulation/README.md

 # QuantumChaosSimulation
-Comparing deviations between the eigenvalue statistics and the Riemann Zeta function
+Comparing deviations between the eigenvalue statistics and the Riemann Zeta function in classical quantum chaos systems